 Departmental Research/Thesis/Project – Many university departments offer a course for student participation in an original work of undergraduate research, thesis, or senior capstone project; and some tie completion of such a project to “Departmental Honors” distinction.
 The Honors Program encourages Honors students to participate in such courses where available, as completion and presentation of such a project in a departmental setting will satisfy the Honors thesis requirement, if not the H-hours associated (please see below).

-All seniors, whether doing their thesis in Honors or in their department, must fill out and get the proper signatures on the Thesis Contract Form and return it to the University Honors Program office by September 13, 2013.
+All students planning to graduate in the 2104-2015 academic year must fill out and submit the Honors Thesis Initial Proposal Form by Tuesday, April 1, 2014.
+In the 2014 Fall semester all thesis candidates, whether doing their thesis in Honors or in their department, must fill out and get the proper signatures on the Thesis Contract Form and return it to the University Honors Program office by September 12.
 Other helpful documents for the UHP Class of 2014 can be found below.

 Honors Thesis Hours: The Honors Program has articulated with some departments which courses will satisfy both the thesis requirement and the H-hours, but in most cases, receiving Departmental major credit cannot double-dip with H-hours.